Skip to main content

 FAQ

 An outline removes the friction of the blank page by deciding the structure up front.
-It keeps a post focused and complete, makes drafting far faster, and helps the reader follow your thinking from the introduction to the conclusion.
+It keeps a post focused, makes drafting faster, and helps the reader follow your thinking from the problem you introduce to the conclusion you draw.

-No — treat it as a guide, not a cage.
-Adapt the sections to what your topic actually needs, cut anything that does not serve the reader, and reorder freely.
-The structure is there to help you, not to constrain the writing.
+No — treat it as a guide.
+Adapt sections to what your topic actually needs, cut anything that does not serve the reader, and reorder freely.
+The structure gets you moving; the writing shapes it into the final form.

-Detailed enough to guide the draft without writing it.
-Section headings plus a note on what each covers is usually enough.
-Some writers add bullet points under each section; do whatever gets you writing the actual post faster.
+Detailed enough to guide the draft without writing it twice.
+Section headings plus a brief note on what each covers is usually enough.
+Some writers add two or three bullets per section; do whatever gets you into the actual draft faster.

 You might also like